Covid-19 Impact On eCommerce

-Hopefully, in 20 years the ones who're gonna find this article, would not have any clue what it's about.
-But for now, the situation is as such: due to Coronavirus rapid spread all over the globe, the economy experiences a drastic paradigm shift.
-The novel virus made countries react quickly and put themselves on a quarantine.
+Hopefully, in 20 years the ones who’re gonna find this article, would not have any clue what it’s about.
+But for now, the situation is as such: due to Coronavirus’s rapid spread all over the globe, the economy experiences a drastic paradigm shift.
+The novel virus made countries react quickly and put them in quarantine.
 Learning how to be efficient while working from home became a necessity for businesses to survive.

 Loads of companies are canceling their social events, like conferences or any other live meetings.
 But isn’t it a chance to later analyze how effective those events are?
 Are in-person professional gatherings really worth the time and money investment?
 Or does it make sense to switch to the virtual world?

 It seems first, that many sellers would come out winners out of coronavirus outburst, as people are forced to stay at home and buy online.
 But the ambiguity of the situation is backed up with the fact that factories in China, the location of a major part of manufacturing, are just starting to get back to work.
 A shortage of workers on a supply chain and warehouses makes the situation even worse.

 44% of retailers expect product delays due to the coronavirus, and 40% expect inventory shortages, according to the Digital Commerce 360 survey.

 The situation is not fully clear.
 Will eCommerce experience inflow?
 How does product content delivery automation help them to thrive online?
 Let’s analyze the related factors.

 How the home regime during coronavirus pandemic shifts buying habits

 As more people are afraid to get infected, the answer to whether they follow the quarantine regime in the majority of cases would be YES.
 Meanwhile, this social distancing creates new tendencies in shopping.
 This is an absolutely unexpected situation.
 And I doubt many brands have been prepared properly.

 So what are these tendencies?